Jealousy (Munch)

-Jealousy (Sjalusi) is a painting by Norwegian artist Edvard Munch.
+Jealousy (Sjalusi is an oil on canvas painting by Norwegian artist Edvard Munch.
 Munch returned to this image throughout his whole life - he completed no less than 11 painted versions of Jealousy.
 The first painting was executed in 1895, and the last was made during the 1930s.
 Munch also created four lithograph versions and one drypoint of Jealousy.

 The painting was made during European period and is based on expressionism style.
 The 1895 oil on canvas painting, perhaps the most famous version, is now housed at Rasmus Meyer Collection, Bergen and it measures 67 cm by 100 cm.
 In addition, eight painted versions are possessed by the Munch Museum in Oslo and one version is located at the Städel Museum in Frankfurt am Main (on loan from a private collection).
 Another version, executed between 1898 and 1900, titled Jealousy in the Bath was sold at Sotheby's in 1982 and is now a private collection in London.